-You can back up your entire device, or choose specific folders for your selections, and your photos will immediately be available on any device through which you can sign into your Google/Gmail account.
-The app will walk you through backing up your photos, and the time it takes will depend on both your internet speeds and the amount of photos you’re backing up, so go ahead and plan on uploading them overnight while your phone is plugged in.
+You can back up your entire device, or choose specific folders for your selections, and your photos will immediately be available on any device through which you can sign in to your Google/Gmail account.
+The app will walk you through backing up your photos, and the time it takes will depend on both your internet speeds and the number of photos you’re backing up, so go ahead and plan on uploading them overnight while your phone is plugged in.

-You’ll see a message that alerts you to how much room you can free up and how many items that will remove from your device.
+You’ll see a message that tells you how much room you can free up and how many items will remove from your device.
 The message will confirm that the “items have been safely backed up to your Google account.”
 For some of you, this may be all you need.
 For everyone else, move on down to step two, in which I’ve included two options.

 Step Two: Deleting Your Photos